 I recommend you pop into a restaurant or cafe, as well as taking a stroll along the main street to check out any cute little shops that draw your eye.

-Walk through town to the Port Edgar Marina to scope out some boats and even do some water-based activities…if you’re ready to brave the elements!
+Walk through town to the Port Edgar Marina to scope out some boats and enjoy a variety of waterfront restaurants.
+You can even do some water-based activities…if you’re ready to brave the elements!

 You can learn to sail, try paddleboarding, or just strike out on a boat tour of the Forth.

 The Maid of the Forth is a popular tour that leaves from South Queensferry so you can get a beautiful view of the three bridges and even stop off at Incholm Island for a mosey.

 In South Queensferry, I can recommend Orocco Pier or The Boat House for seafood.
 Head to Down the Hatch for brunch or Scott’s for views and fab fare; both are at Port Edgar Marina.

 2. Day Trip to St Andrews via the Fife Coastal Route